pydio/cells/README.md

 ### Prerequisites

-The following elements are required to compile and run pydio on your machine
+The following elements are required to compile and run Pydio on your machine

 - Go language v1.13 or higher (tested with latest 1.13, 1.14 & 1.15), with a [correctly configured](https://golang.org/doc/install#testing) Go toolchain,
 - MySQL database 5.6 or higher (or MariaDB equivalent).
 The new MySQL 8 authentication method is supported starting at Cells 1.4.1.